Rules for fishing in Gels Å

 Only one hook may be used on the line.
 The hook may be a single, double or treble hook.
 The use of barbs on the hook is not allowed, certain types of bait fishing excluded.

-Fishing with natural bait or bait with fragrances is only allowed on barbless circle hooks.
-Other types of hooks with barbs however may be used when fishing with a single hook size 12 or smaller.
+Fishing with natural bait or bait with fragrances is only allowed on barbless J-hooks.

 Protected fish or fish that does not meet the prescribed minimum size must be released immediately after the catch, as far as possible alive.